 Since her first day of animation school, Shukla didn’t really known where she fit in this industry.
 First she tried graphic design for South Asian hip-hop artists, but her parents wanted her to do something more stable.
 So she enrolled in animation at California College of the Arts—but that didn’t work.
 “I ended up not liking it at all,” she says about her first animation class.
 Then Shukla specialized in texturizing, “but I couldn’t see myself doing that for 10 years,” she says.

 She tried her hand at character effects, and spent five years working on everything from the live-action remake of Beauty and the Beast to Game of Thrones to Hotel Transylvania 3.
 But endless contracts in multiple cities left her feeling lost.
 Then she landed at Netflix, and her career took an entirely different path.

-Instead of continuing her work in CFX, she’s now a recruitment researcher working at Netflix Animation, finding talent and matching them with the SVOD’s productions.
+Instead of continuing her work in CFX, she’s now a talent acquisition specialist working at Netflix Animation, finding talent and matching them with the SVOD’s productions.

 “I had never even thought of recruiting.
 I didn’t know I could have a career in that because nobody talks about it,” says Shukla.
 “I thought about all of the recruiters I had been in touch with, how much they had impacted my life, and how, to this day, I still remember every recruiter I talked to who vouched for me.”

 Since joining Netflix, she has contributed to recruitment research on her “dream project” Pashmina.